elasticio/api-docs/source/includes/_teams.md

 }
 ```

-This endpoint retrieves list of user's teams
+This resource allows you to retrieve all teams the current user is member in.

 ### HTTP Request